 First Children Services and the Rowan Integrated Special Needs (RISN) Center are organizations that specialize in providing clinical services to individuals with intellectual and developmental disabilities in New Jersey.
 Many of the youth who these agencies serve are eligible for or already receiving services from the New Jersey Department of Children and Families (DCF) Children’s System of Care (CSOC).
 First Children provides these services which include in-home evaluations and therapeutic services to youth through several CSOC system partners including the Camden County Partnership for Children (CCPFC) Care Management Organization (CMO).
-This article was inspired by the collaboration between First Children Services, the RISN Center, and CCPFC in coordinating Camden County’s largest community resource fair in partnership with Camden County Freeholders and a host of similarly involved human services agencies.
+This article was inspired by the collaboration between a community of caring agencies between First Children Services, the RISN Center, and CCPFC in coordinating Camden County’s largest community resource fair in partnership with Camden County Freeholders and a host of similarly involved human services agencies.

 Sometimes, it really does “take a village to raise a child,” and in Camden County, the Children’s Inter Agency Coordinating Council (CIACC) is creating a village for the youth in the community.
 The CIACC is a local advisory agent for CSOC comprised of local CSOC partners, stakeholders, educators, families, and private agencies.
 It serves as a mechanism to develop and maintain a responsive, accessible, and integrated system of care for children with social, emotional, and behavioral needs, substance use challenges, and/or intellectual and developmental disabilities.
 The CIACC has two subcommittees that are charged with bringing together resources for children in our community, the Developmental Disability (DD) Subcommittee and the Educational Partnership (EP) Subcommittee.